Skip to main content

 9:50 AM - 10:20 AM (30 mins)

-Rather than chasing shiny solutions, these cities are rethinking how digital services are designed, governed, and delivered—anchored in data, aligned processes, and intentional innovation.
+The focus is on how innovation becomes enterprise-wide and repeatable.
+Rather than chasing "silver bullet" solutions, these cities are rethinking how digital services are designed, governed, and delivered—anchored in data, aligned processes, and intentional innovation and continuously improved across departments.
+This session will explore:

 • Why governance, data quality, and process design must come before new tech

-Dartanion Swift-Williams
+Dartanion Williams

 Chief Data Officer, City of Baltimore